Indrajitharidas/Social-Network-Analysis/README.md

 The dataset also contains "ground-truth" community memberships of the nodes.
 Each individual belongs to exactly one of 42 departments at the research institute.

 This network represents the "core" of the email-EuAll network, which also contains links between members of the institution and people outside of the institution (although the node IDs are not the same).

+### File formats:
+__Links file__: This should contain two columns.
+First column representing the origination of the link and second column being the target of the link.
+__Nodes File__: Two columns, first one should represnt the node and second one should represent the group of the node

+### How to use:
+1) Download SNA.R and rusn to launch shiny app
+2) Upload relevant files
+    - Links file(email-Eu-core): This should contain the list of links
+    - Nodes File(email-Eu-core-department-labels): this should have unique list of nodes and their group

+### Use cases
+This app can be used for various kinds of network analysis if files are uploaded in proper format:
+1) Social Network: Who interatcs whine whom
+2) Sports Network: For example, links can be the passes made between players(nodes) in a basketball match
+3) People Analytics
+4) Customer Network